weareenvoy/tdd-string-calculator/readme.md

 #### Interlude #3 -- Refactoring

+Follow along with the code completely by following the commits in `refactor/part-3`.

 We have a great set of functionality here, and we just need to clean up the code a tiny bit!
 All of the tests look fine, but the code in `StringCalculator::add()` should be reviewed, as it got a bit messy after the last test there.
 Let’s extract most of that code into `guardNegativeNumbers` for readability.
 After moving all of that out of `add`, run the tests and everything passes!

 #### The End?